Some molecules

 The next pictures show a zeolith.
 For a full explanation please contact Oliver Weichold by email.

-Oliver Weichold).
+Next an allylic alcohol inside a cage of a zeolith.
+(Hints and explanations by Oliver Weichold).
 The first picture shows the front of the zeolith.
 For the second one the zeolith was rotated by 90 degrees.

 Two other versions in 2028x1536 (TIFF).